Changepoint detection for dependent Gaussian sequences: Numerical evaluation

 \subsection{Sensitivity analysis}

-In the above experiments, we chose a specific mean and assessed the test's performance for this mean.
-In the current section we analyze how this performance (in terms of false alarms and detection delay) is affected by the specific value of the mean.
-We will see that the delay decreases when the change in mean is larger, which allows us to apply the adjusted settings introduced in Section \ref{alarm_ratio} more generally when the change in mean is large.
-For the most relevant scenarios (with moderate correlation), the performance in terms of false alarms is good for a broad range of values of the mean change.
+In the above experiments, we chose a shift size $\bar\nu$ and assessed the test's performance for this shift.
+In the current section we analyze how this performance (in terms of false alarms and detection delay) is affected by the specific value of $\bar\nu$.
+We will see that -- in accordance with our intuition -- the delay decreases when the change in mean is larger.
+This may allow us to apply the adjusted settings introduced in Section \ref{alarm_ratio} more generally when the change in mean is large.
+For the most relevant scenarios (with moderate correlation), the performance in terms of false alarms is good for a broad range of values of $\bar\nu$.

 In addition, in our experiments so far, we ran tests in which the mean after the changepoint coincided with the mean we test for.
 Of course, we would like to have some `robustness'; for that reason we also study in this section the test's performance in case the mean after the changepoint differs from the one that we test for.
 It turns out that, except for very high positive correlations, the tests are robust against a smaller change than tested for; the detection delay increases slowly when the simulated change becomes smaller.